So, you want to be a freelance designer?

 11. Make sure people know who you are!

-If no one knows who you are or how to contact you, your career as a freelance designer will likely be a short one.
-Make sure that you are present where the clients you want can find you.
+If no one knows who you are or how to contact you, your career as a freelance designer will likely be short.
+Ensure you are present where the clients you want can find you.
 This means more than just having accounts on the right social networks.
 This means being involved in the right communities and using the right tools to make yourself known.

 12. Always keep learning

-Allot time and money if necessary to further increase your knowledge in your craft.
+If necessary, a lot of time and money will be used to increase your knowledge of your craft further.
 Always check out new developments to see how they might relate to your field.

-Also be sure to check out current events and developments in tech and design as these often have implications for designers not just in terms of what aesthetics and techniques are trending, but also which tools might be worth looking into.
+Be sure to check out current events and developments in tech and design, as these often have implications for designers, not just in terms of what aesthetics and techniques are trending but also which tools might be worth exploring.

 Read: